Haunting of Hill House creator Mike Flanagan to resurrect Edgar Allen Poe on Netflix

 Midnight Mass and Haunting of Hill House creator Mike Flanagan is taking on another horror pioneer: Edgar Allen Poe.
-Netflix has announced Flanagan is working on a series based on The Fall of the House of Usher.
+Flanagan is working on a series based on The Fall of the House of Usher, Netflix has announced.

 Poe's gothic short story was first published in 1893 in Burton's Gentleman's Magazine, but the limited eight-episode drama series will be based on various works by Poe.
 Haunting of the House of Usher, anyone?